briggsy87/ansible-modules/readme.md

     - setup http redirect in IIS website

 To use these in your playbooks:
-Navigate to your playbooks rook directory and create a library folder if one doesn't already exist, then clone this repository:
+Navigate to your playbooks root directory and create a library folder if one doesn't already exist, then clone this repository:

 ```
 	mkdir library && cd library